SRXie/OFR/coat_generation/README.md

 It is developed based on the original repo of [CLEVR](https://github.com/facebookresearch/clevr-dataset-gen).
 You can use this code to render synthetic images and construct testing corpus.

 The testing corpus consists of tuples with strongly occluded multi-object scenes.
-They are obtained through a rejection sampling with certain occlusion threshold.
-The images in each tuple are correlated in a way that A and C have different sets of objects and different backgrounds, and B and D are the results of adding the same set of objects to A and C, respectively.
+They are obtained through a rejection sampling with certain occlusion threshold (`OCCLUSION_THRESHOLD` in `test_generation.py`).
+The images in each positive tuple are correlated in a way that A and C have different sets of objects and different backgrounds, and B and D are the results of adding the same set of objects to A and C, respectively.
+And all hard negatives D' are results of some semantic transformations on image D.

 <img src="../figures/coat_examples.png" alt="coat" width="100%" />